xiaodongyang/xiaodongyang.github.io/index.md

 avatar: yes
 ---

 Xiaodong Yang is a research scientist at [NVIDIA](https://research.nvidia.com).
-His research interests are computer vision, machine learning, multimedia analysis, and video surveillance.
+His research interests include computer vision, machine learning, multimedia analysis, and video surveillance.
 He has been working on large-scale image and video recognition, surveillance event detection, human activity understanding, and computer vision based assistive technology.
-He received his Ph.D. degree from City University of New York, and B.S. degree from Huazhong University of Science and Technology.
+He received his Ph.D. degree from City University of New York in 2015, and B.S. degree from Huazhong University of Science and Technology in 2009.

 ## News